 We are so excited to announce the creation of The UChicago BSD CAP (Career Advancement for Postdocs) Award: a new Travel Award just for BSD Postdocs!
 Awards of up to $500 for attendance at scientific meetings and up to $1000 for professional development meetings will be given, and are meant to serve as supplements to costs related to attending scientific or professional development meetings.
 Funds provided by this travel award are restricted to the payment of registration fees, travel costs, or accommodation costs at the meeting.
 Travel is not required to be eligible for the award (funds can be used towards attendance at a local meeting) and is not required that all funds of the award used.
-In addition, this application cycle, there is the opportunity to apply for a full scholarship to attend the AAAS Annual Meeting (Feb 14-17 in Washington, DC) or the National Postdoc Association Annual Conference (April 12-14 in Orlando, FL).
-The first application deadline will be Tuesday, January 15th, 2019 (with additional award deadlines on April 1 and June 14).
+The next application deadline will be Monday, April 1st, 2019 (with an additional award deadline on June 14th).
 For any questions regarding the CAP Award, please email Valerie Miller at firstname.lastname@example.org.

 Please Review Eligibility and Award Rules: